Home | News

 Research Film

 Imagine using social media to build a "living map" of our cities.
-Meet Shanshan Bai, MCML junior member and PhD student at TUM, who's decoding the world around us with geo-tagged social media data.
+Meet Shanshan Bai, MCML junior member and PhD student PhD student in the group of our PI Xiaoxiang Zhu, who's decoding the world around us with geo-tagged social media data.

 Shanshan’s research uses AI, including large language models, to understand the function of buildings based on the context of social media posts.
 This goes beyond traditional mapping, offering crucial and real-time insights for everything from urban planning to emergency response where official records might be outdated.